mdnestor/chess/README.md

 # Elo World

-This repository contains a few algorithms for playing chess.
-Most of them are terrible at playing chess, but have other interesting properties.
-Based on [this video](https://www.youtube.com/watch?v=DpXy041BIlA).
+This repository contains a few algorithms for playing chess, written in Python 3.
+Most of them are terrible at winning, but have other interesting properties.
+Based on the video ["30 Weird Chess Algorithms: Elo World"](https://www.youtube.com/watch?v=DpXy041BIlA) by Tom 7.

-## Usage
+## Installation

-Requires Python.
-Only works on Windows.

 ```
 git clone https://github.com/mdnestor/eloworld.git